Ticket #3911 (closed defect: fixed)

 That code hasn't changed as far as I can see.

-- Summary changed from "Drive 1 is not ready, Press any Key." before OS/2-Bootmanager starts to "Drive 1 is not ready, Press any Key." before OS/2-Bootmanager starts => Fixed in SVN
+Summary: "Drive 1 is not ready, Press any Key." before OS/2-Bootmanager starts"Drive 1 is not ready, Press any Key." before OS/2-Bootmanager starts => Fixed in SVN

 We finally found the reason for this bug.
 The fix will be included in the next maintenance release.